RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_subscription.md

 * `average_item_size_in_bytes` - (Optional) Relevant only to ram-and-flash clusters.
 Estimated average size (measured in bytes) of the items stored in the database.
 Default: 0

+~> **Note:** If changes are made to attributes in the subscription which require the subscription to be recreated (such as `memory_storage`, `cloud_provider` or `payment_method`), the creation_plan will need to be defined in order to change these attributes.
+This is because the creation_plan is always required when a subscription is created.

 The cloud_provider `region` block supports:

 * `region` - (Required) Deployment region as defined by cloud provider